Home Before Dark (film): Plot

-Charlotte Bronn (Jean Simmons) leaves a Massachusetts state mental hospital to resume life with her professor husband, Arnold Bronn (Dan O'Herlihy) after a year inside.
-Dr. Collins worries that Charlotte will be among the many patients who relapse when they return to the same situations that caused their problems.
-Charlotte's stepmother, Inez (Mabel Albertson), and stepsister, Joan (Rhonda Fleming), live with them in the house Charlotte owns.
-Charlotte knows she attacked Joan in a fit of jealousy but has no memory of it.
-She knows because she was told.
-There is also a stranger in the house, a boarder, Dr. Jake Diamond (Efrem Zimbalist Jr.), on temporary assignment at the college where Arnold teaches.
-Arnold offered the room to Jake in order to be hospitable—and to please the soon-to-retire department head.
-Arnold wants his job.
-Mattie (Kathryn Card), the irascible cook, completes the household.

-Arnold sees no reason to change things.
+After a year inside a Massachusetts state mental hospital, Charlotte Bronn, with hair dyed platinum blonde, leaves to resume life with her professor husband, Arnold Bronn.
+Dr. Collins worries Charlotte will be among the many patients who relapse when they return to the same situations that caused their problems.
+Charlotte's stepmother, Inez, and stepsister, Joan, live with Charlotte and her husband in the house wealthy Charlotte owns.
+Though she has no memory of it, Charlotte was told that she attacked Joan in a fit of jealousy.
+A stranger also now lives in the house, a boarder, Dr. Jake Diamond, on temporary assignment at the college where Arnold teaches.
+Arnold offered hospitality to Jake to please the soon-to-retire department head, whose job Arnold wants.
+An irascible cook, Mattie, completes the household.
+Arnold sees no reason to change things because of Charlotte’s return.

-At breakfast, Inez bosses her mercilessly, issuing commands about everything from the food she eats to a new wardrobe.
+At breakfast, Inez bosses Charlotte, issuing commands about everything from the food she eats to a new wardrobe.
 Arnold has been sleeping on the couch in his library.
 When Charlotte begs him to come back to their room, he lies, telling her that Dr. Collins says she should stay alone for a while.
-Bewildered, she asks, “How could love hurt me?”
-Charlotte struggles to adjust, but “can't get well in a vacuum”.
+Charlotte struggles to adjust, but expresses she "can't get well in a vacuum".
 Arnold observes that she has changed since they married.
-She used to enjoy faculty functions...

-The flashback to a student-faculty dance reveals that Charlotte is actually a brunette.
-Hamilton “Ham” Gregory (Steve Dunne), who loves her, declares that she “hasn't been herself for weeks.”
-She's acting like her sister, “big personality, batting eyes, calling everybody ‘Ducky,'” She replies that Professor Bronn, who likes the way she calls him Ducky, will propose to her before the party ends.
+A flashback to a student-faculty dance reveals Charlotte as a brunette.
+Hamilton “Ham” Gregory, who loves her, declares she has not been acting like herself for weeks.
+She has been emulating her sister’s big personality and habit of calling everybody "Ducky".
+Charlotte predicts that Arnold, who likes her new personality, will propose to her before the party ends.

-Arnold says he is attracted by her “youth, quick mind, gaiety, and her free way of meeting life”.
-“I am not those things” she demurs.
-Arnold confesses: “I don't know how to show emotion.
-I cannot remember crying, even as a child.”
-But he felt jealous, seeing her with Ham.
-He is trying to tell her he loves her.
-They kiss, and we return to the present.
+When Arnold tells Charlotte he is attracted by her youth, quick mind, gaiety, and free spirit, Charlotte demurs that she is none of those things.
+Arnold confides that he does not know how to show emotion, unable to remember crying, even as a child.
+Confessing that he is jealous seeing her with Ham, Arnold tries to express that he loves her and kisses her.